carlosfhernandez/civ5-prehistoric/civ5-prehistoric/README-SMALL.txt

 This is still in Alpha.
 My goal is to push out a small, rapid, sequence of fixes and patches to bring this 0.2.x version up to par.
 Once that is done, I will continue on to the v0.3.x release.
 (See notes below about future releases.)

 - Strategic View: Icons don't show up.
-- Timed Game: Adding years at the beginning just lengthens that game.
-I need to determine the appropriate turn addition to each timed setting.
+- Timed Game: I need to determine the appropriate turn addition to each timed setting.
 Recommendations and feedback welcomed (always).
 - AI improved but still falls short in some places.
 - Start date (6000 BC) has comptability issues with other mods (to be fixed or possibly player controlled).
 - Cooking Tech is a Placeholder and does nothing except annoy you.